w3c/wai-tutorials/source/images/complex.html.erb.md

 ### Describing the location of the long description in the `alt` attribute
 {:.ap}

-If the long description is on the same page as the image and its location can be accurately pinpointed by being described, the `alt` attribute can include location information.
+If the long description is on the same page as the image, its location can be described using the `alt` attribute.
+The location information needs to be clear and accurate to help users locate the content.

 {::nomarkdown}
 <%= code_start %>